mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 acceptable manner regulates ambition and ensures that any conflict has purpose.

-Likewise, the strict hierarchy of the K’Kree gives strength to their society.
+Likewise, the strict hierarchy of the K'Kree gives strength to their society.
 As herd creatures who cannot stand to be apart, they need a strong social order.
 Theirs is based upon the leadership of a noble class raised to lead and command rather than the turbulent meritocracy of the Vargr or the rigid demands of Aslan clan society, but it serves the same purpose.
-As a herbivore species, K’Kree are determined to destroy all carnivores because otherwise sooner or later they will become prey.
+As a herbivore species, K'Kree are determined to destroy all carnivores because otherwise sooner or later they will become prey.
 It is an extreme viewpoint, but one that has a certain logic to it.